TheBigby01/Kinda-Auto-Photo-Collage/README.md

   1.Clone the repo
   2.Replace images on "Image" Folder with desired images.
-  3.Update the "UpdatableVars" Folder's variables as necessary.
+  3.Update the "UpdatableVars.js" Files's variables as necessary.
   4.Run the index.html file using local server.
 [You could use live-server of http-server] 5.Open the local server link to auto collage.